tohardik/snlp-fact-checker/README.md

 ### Description of the approach

 The system reads the input file and creates a list of fact objects with factid and fact as its attributes.
-Then it performs POS taggin for all the facts and extracts Predicate, Object and Subject.
-Information related to the subject of each fact is then fetched from DBPedia using http call.
-Structered data is them processed to extract the information particular to the given predicate of the fact.
-Then we search for the presence of the object in the information extracted.
-Based on the similarity of the information fetched and the value given in the fact the system assigns a vale between -1.0 to +1.0 to the fact and writes the resuts into the result.ttl file.
+Then, for each fact, RDF Triplets are extracted with Predicate, Object and Subject.
+Information related to the subject of each fact is then fetched from DBPedia REST API.
+The response from DBPedia REST API is processed to find the relevant data particular to the predicate type.
+Based on the similarity of the information fetched from DBPedia and the value given in the fact, the system assigns a value between -1.0 to +1.0 to the fact and writes the resuts into the result.ttl file.

 #### Example: